khoaho/KineticJS/README.md

 This project is licensed under the MIT license and/or GPL v2 license.

 ## Contributors
-- Eric Rowell for the original KineticJS library (http://www.kineticjs.com/)
+- Eric Rowell and Antoine Proulx for the original KineticJS GitHub source (http://www.kineticjs.com/)
 - Simon Sarris for a substantial part of the Kinetic.Transform source code (www.simonsarris.com)
 - Chris Khoo ([Wappworks Studio](http://www.wappworks.com))